 People who do interesting things are usually busy, and don't have time to try and deduce what you want from a round-the-houses, vague request.

 How much time are you asking for?
 30 minutes?
 An hour?
-(A personal request from me: please don't try to ask for 15 minutes of anyone's time – it takes that long to shake hands and sit down – it's simply not realistic.)
+(A personal request from me: please don't try to ask for 15 minutes of anyone's time – it takes that long to get through small talk and into the meat of a conversation – it's simply not realistic.)

 Not everyone has heard of the phrase 'informational interview', so explain what your intentions for the conversation are clearly.

 You're not asking for a job, or for a foot in the door – you simply want to learn more about the work they do from someone who's already doing it, so you can be better informed as you work on your career change choices.

 How can you make this as smooth and painless for them as possible?

 Ask them to pick a time that suits them, and work around their schedule.